SWaTEval/documentation/README.md

 apt install python3-sphinx
 ```

-Create an enviromental variable containing the location of the scanner project on your machine:
+Create an enviromental variable that points to the location of the SWaTEval framework repository on your machine:

 ```
-export SCANNER_PROJECT_LOCATION="/full/path/to/the/scanner/project/root/folder"
+export SCANNER_PROJECT_LOCATION="**path to the SWaTEval framework repository**"
 ```

 *Note: The setup in `conf.py` uses the env variable SCANNER_PROJECT_LOCATION to reference the scanner project files for auto documentation.*